Coma After a Car Accident

 In some cases, a coma may be medically induced due to excruciating levels of pain or other medical issues that could be made worse if the person were to be conscious.

 One of the most common causes of a coma is a brain injury.
-Because of the traumatic impact that victims can suffer during car accidents, serious brain injuries and comas are very real possibilities that sometimes happen.
+Because of the traumatic impact that victims can suffer during car and motorcycle accidents, serious brain injuries and comas are very real possibilities that sometimes happen.

 While a coma may require extensive hospital care, once the patient regains consciousness there are many other medical concerns and life changes to consider.